 No matter how much you love each other, living with your partner can be pretty difficult.
 Add to that a foreign country and extenuating circumstances and it could be the beginning of the end.

-For Tom and I, it almost was.
+For my partner and I, it almost was.

 This post was originally going to be called “How to Survive Living with your Boyfriend Abroad,” but I realized, that’s not at all what happened.
 We almost didn’t survive, so calling it that wouldn’t be authentic at all.